-I’m excited to announce the beta of “distributed multi-document ACID transactions” in Couchbase Server 6.5.
+I’m excited to announce the of “distributed multi-document ACID transactions” in Couchbase Server 6.5.

 Whether you’re writing a new application or modernizing an existing relational application, with transactions in Couchbase 6.5 your work is easier than ever before.

 Why distributed ACID Transactions?

 Couchbase has always supported single document ACID transactions.
 These are the bread and butter of transactions in a document model database and cover more than 95% of use cases.
 There are also business-critical use cases where multi-document ACID is needed, and until now our customers have modeled these cases at the application level.
 With our new multi-document ACID, you can let the database layer handle it for you instead.
 This relieves the application tier from managing all the recovery semantics of system failures during a multi-document update.
 The database tier now offers ACID transactions across multiple documents, multiple buckets, and multiple nodes.